Cloud-Exit/ExitBox/README.md

 agentbox -a api.example.com,cdn.example.com claude
 ```

-These domains are added to the Squid config and hot-reloaded.
-They do not persist across sessions.
+The domains are merged into the Squid config and applied via **hot-reload** (`squid -k reconfigure`) — no proxy restart, no container restart, no connection drop.
+If the Squid proxy is already running from a previous session, the config is regenerated and reloaded in-place.
+These domains do not persist across sessions.

 ### Disabling the Firewall